 Mix all your dry rub ingredients together in a small bowl.
 Cut the ribs into 2- to 3-rib portions to fit inside the slow cooker.
 Generously rub the ribs with the spice mixture and stand them up against the walls of the slower cooker, thicker ends down.
 Cover and cook on low for at least 5 hours and up to 7 hours, until the ribs are tender but still firm enough to hold up on the grill without falling apart; be careful not to overcook them.

 Meanwhile, make the sauce.
 Combine in a blender the raspberries, garlic, onion, brown sugar, sorghum syrup, ketchup, cider vinegar, ginger, and red pepper flakes.
 Purée well.
 Strain the sauce through a sieve (pressing it out well) into a saucepan and cook, uncovered, over low heat for 30 minutes, or until thickened.
 Season to taste with salt and pepper and set aside to cool.
-(Note: You can skip straining the sauce through a sieve if you don’t mind
+(Note: You can skip straining the sauce through a sieve if you don’t mind the seeds.)

 Once the ribs have finished cooking, preheat a grill to medium-high.